 Family Connections Project

-Adoptions Unlimited, Inc. participates in a cooperative agreement with the Children's Bureau's Administration for Children and Families in the funding priority area, "Developing Adoption Services and Supports for Youth Who Wish to Retain Contact with Family Members in Order to Improve Permanency Outcomes."
+From 2005 to 2010, Adoptions Unlimited, Inc. participated in a cooperative agreement with the Administration for Children and Families' Children's Bureau in the funding priority area, "Developing Adoption Services and Supports for Youth Who Wish to Retain Contact with Family Members in Order to Improve Permanency Outcomes."

-The Family Connections Project proposes a new model for seeking youth permanency, which emphasizes the exploration of open adoption and other permanency options for wards of the Illinois Department of Children and Family Services.
-Major components of the project include:
+The Family Connections Project proposed a new model for youth seeking permanency, which emphasized the exploration of open adoption and other permanency options for wards of the Illinois Department of Children and Family Services.
+Major achievements of the project included:

 - developing a free online training course called "Maintaining Connections" for caseworkers;